How to start investing in stocks

 Stocks are ideal for long-term investment due to high expected returns.
 Short-term fluctuations in value may be large, especially if you plan to re-invest the dividends paid by the companies.

 However, many often think that starting stock investment is difficult.
 It is a common misconception that you need a large capital to start investing.
 However, there is no minimum amount that you need to invest.
 The recommended amount ensures that the proportion of transaction costs is not too large.
 Example:

 - For an investment of €100, a trading fee of 1% equals €1.
 As an owner-customer, you only pay a 1% trading fee on stock trading on the Helsinki and Stockholm stock exchanges as well as on ETF trading on the Helsinki and Stockholm stock exchanges and on Deutsche Börse.
 This benefit applies to the book-entry account.

 Making good investment decisions can be a challenging task, but often investing in stocks becomes an interesting hobby.
 Once you have found a suitable company to invest in, it is virtually impossible to make mistakes in buying or selling, so there is no need to be anxious about your first buy or sell order.

 - Stock investment always includes the risk of falling share values.
 Then again, it is also an opportunity for getting very good return on your funds.

-- Risk and expected return always go hand in hand: the greater the risk, the greater the potential return on investment, whereas a lower risk brings smaller returns.
+- Risk and expected return always go hand in hand: the greater the risk, the greater the return you can expect, whereas a lower risk brings smaller returns.

-Study the companies thoroughly – OP Research is always there to help you
+Study the companies thoroughly – our analysts and experts are always there for you